-Sure, it is fun to have access to the Internet wherever you are, but be careful where you connect.
+Sure, it is fun to access the Internet wherever you are, but be careful where you connect.

-Unsecured public Wi-Fis can expose you to security threats if you’re not too careful.
-If you have no choice but to connect to public Wi-Fi, make sure that you are connected via VPN.
+Unsecured public Wi-Fi can expose you to security threats if you're not too careful.
+If you have no choice but to connect to public Wi-Fi, ensure you are connected via VPN.

-A virtual public network or a VPN service is software that can hide your location on the Internet.
+A virtual public network or a VPN service is software that can hide your online location.
 There are built-in VPNs and paid ones.

-You can choose to change your location to hide your activities online from snoopers, sniffers, and hackers.
+You can change your location to hide your activities online from snoopers, sniffers, and hackers.

 Cloud services such as Google Drive, iCloud, and Microsoft OneDrive are a few of the products that offer cloud-based storage services which you can utilize to save your documents online.

-You may need to pay if you need higher storage space, but there are still free services like Google Drive, where you can store your important documents up to 15GB.
+You may need to pay for higher storage space, but there are still free services like Google Drive, where you can store your important documents up to 15GB.

 I know a few people who were victimized by ransomware, paid for the 'ransom,' and still didn't retrieve their files, so regularly update your backup files for peace of mind.

-Our social media is one of our vulnerabilities, so we need to refrain from posting every detail of you online.
-This includes our middle name, our birthday, our home address, our work or position, and our family members.
+Our social media is one of our vulnerabilities, so we must refrain from posting every detail of you online.
+This includes our middle name, birthday, home address, work or position, and family members.

-If you’re not careful, hackers and scammers can easily get your important personal details and use them for whatever purpose they desire.
+If you're not careful, hackers and scammers can easily get your important personal details and use them for whatever purpose.

-Regularly check your privacy settings in your social media.
-Delete friends or connections you don’t know, and don’t accept strangers.
+Regularly check your privacy settings on your social media.
+Delete friends or connections you don't know, and don't accept strangers.

-On Facebook, you can lock your profile so strangers can’t see your details.
+You can lock your profile on Facebook so strangers can't see your details.

-Data is the new oil in the 21st century, and hackers and scammers will try to exploit every opportunity they got to take advantage or steal your data, so it is important to take extra caution when using the Internet.
+Data is the new oil in the 21st century.
+Hackers and scammers will try to exploit every opportunity to take advantage of or steal your data, so it is important to take extra caution when using the Internet.